 Manuka honey has been on an upward trend the past few years and not without reason.
 The medicinal properties of honey have been recorded since ancient times, and manuka honey has one of the highest anti-microbial activity, inhibiting growth of over 60 species of bacteria (Mandal & Mandal, 2011).
 It is used to assist in wound healing, in skin care, prevent and heal infections and stimulate growth of new skin cells.
 The importance of natural remedies, such as honey, has increased in importance “as resistant pathogens develop and spread, the effectiveness of the antibiotics is diminished”.
 The quoted paper ‘Honey: its medicinal property and antibacterial activity‘ is a good read and accessible to the public.

-Honey soaps, especially soaps containing Manuka honey and essential oil, are particular effective cleansers in that they contain anti-microbial properties yet remain mild and gentle on the skin.
-However, honey soaps are tricky to make, because the additional sugar can cause the soap to overheat and burn.
-The higher temperature are difficult to work with, but if you follow a few tricks it is possible to create a beautiful bar of soap with all the benefits that honey will add to it.
+Honey soaps, especially soaps containing Manuka honey and Manuka essential oil, are particular effective cleansers in that they contain anti-microbial properties yet remain mild and gentle on the skin.
+However, honey soaps can be tricky to make, because the additional sugar increases the temperature of the saponification process, which can cause the soap to overheat and burn.
+The higher temperature is difficult to work with, but if you follow a few tricks it is possible to create a beautiful creamy bar of soap with all the benefits that honey will add to it.

 TOP SOAPING TIPS WITH HONEY: